ADogCalledEin/mkscraper/README.md

 # pimpmkscraper
-Web Scraper for the status page of PimpMyKeyboard
+Scraper that gets the status page of PimpMyKeyboard.com and formats it into a reddit post.

 ### scraper.py
 The bread of the process.
 This scrapes the page, then uses XPath and Pandas to spit out a csv of the status table.